tm571/aip-community-registry/Platform Governance App with Platform SDK/README.md

 Make sure to do the same thing in the other files as well.

 Finally, you can build all of the transforms!
+To do so, click on each transform (there are three) and click the build button in the top right corner.
 While they are building, navigate back to the users tab to find a bonus todo item.

 ### 11. Understanding the datasets (and ontology)

 The platform governance app deploys 5 datasets that are turned into ontology objects.
 The model is as shown in this diagram:
 ![Data Model](images/data-model.png)